 When it comes to the world of vehicle safety recalls, the fix could not be quicker or simpler.
 The solution is to tighten the nut just a quarter of a turn.
 That means you can get your wiper blades fixed quickly and ensure clear vision on rainy or snowy drives.
 They might even install new wiper blades.

 Recent Jeep SUV, Ram Truck Recalls for Fire Risks

 Jeep currently is recalling more than 33,000 Wranglers and Gladiators with manual transmissions due to a fire risk.
 The Jeeps built in 2018 through 2020 have clutch plates that might fail and leak fluid that might cause a fire.
 Ram recalls in 2019 targeted 498 heavy-duty Ram trucks for fire risk.
 The recall says the trucks have faulty fuel lines that might develop cracks and leak fuel.
 The leaking fuel might catch fire if it comes into contact with the exhaust manifold.

 Search Recent Ram 1500 and Jeep Recalls

-You can learn more about recalls for Jeep and Ram trucks at motorsafety.org.
-Our free vehicle recall search tool lets you input your VIN and find out if any recalls affect your vehicle.
-That helps to give you the peace of mind knowing if whether or not unknown dangers exist.
-If so, you can get a fix done quickly and at no cost to you.
+You can learn more about recalls for Jeep and Ram trucks at motorsafety.org and use the free vehicle recall search tool that lets you input your VIN and find out if any recalls affect your vehicle.
+Get peace of mind knowing whether or not these dangers exist.
+If they do, you can get a fix done quickly and at no cost to you.